YaleLeo/multithreadDownload/README.md

 # multithreadDownload
-a multithreading example for downloading images from imgur
+A multithreading example for downloading images from imgur

-fill the username, client_id and password in multithread.py and run on the command line:
+Fill the username, client_id and password in multithread.py and run on the command line:

 python -m multithreadDownload-master.multithread 4